GKalliatakis/Keras-Application-Zoo/README.md

 - A **central GitHub repo** for sharing popular deep learning models with **Keras code & weights files**
 - Contains **ONLY additional** deep learning models which are **not yet available within `keras.applications` module itself or [Keras community contributions official extension repository](https://github.com/farizrahman4u/keras-contrib)**
-- Tools to upload/download model info to/from Github, and to download trained Keras Applications-like binaries
+- Tools to upload/download model info to/from GitHub, and to download trained Keras Applications-like binaries
-- Models can be used for prediction, feature extraction, and fine-tuning just like the default canned architectures in `keras.applications`
+- Models can be used for prediction, feature extraction, and fine-tuning just like the genuine canned `keras.applications` architectures
 - **No separate models configuration files in a declarative format**.
 Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility

-**Benefit from networks that you could not practically train yourself by taking Keras to the Zoo !**
+**BENEFIT FROM NETWORKS THAT YOU COULD NOT PRACTICALLY TRAIN YOURSELF BY TAKING KERAS TO THE ZOO!**

 Read the official documentation at [Keras.io](https://keras.io).